Robert Rauschenberg: Life and career

 At Black Mountain, Rauschenberg sought out Josef Albers, a founder of the Bauhaus in Germany, whom he had read about in an August 1948 issue of Time magazine.
 He hoped that Albers' rigorous teaching methods might curb his habitual sloppiness.
 Albers' preliminary design courses relied on strict discipline that did not allow for any "uninfluenced experimentation."

 Rauschenberg became, in his own words, "Albers' dunce, the outstanding example of what he was not talking about".
 Although Rauschenberg considered Albers his most important teacher, he found a more compatible sensibility in John Cage, an established composer of avant-garde music.
-Like Rauschenberg, Cage had moved away from the disciplinarian teachings of his instructor, Arnold Schönberg, in favor of a more experimentalist approach to music.
+Like Rauschenberg, Cage had moved away from the teachings of his instructor, Arnold Schoenberg, in favor of a more experimentalist approach to music.
 Cage provided Rauschenberg with much-needed support and encouragement during the early years of his career, and the two remained friends and artistic collaborators for decades to follow.

 From 1949 to 1952 Rauschenberg studied with Vaclav Vytlacil and Morris Kantor at the Art Students League of New York, where he met fellow artists Knox Martin and Cy Twombly.

 Rauschenberg married Susan Weil in the summer of 1950 at the Weil family home in Outer Island, Connecticut.
 Their only child, Christopher, was born July 16, 1951.
 The two separated in June 1952 and divorced in 1953.
 Thereafter, Rauschenberg had romantic relationships with fellow artists Cy Twombly and Jasper Johns, among others.
 His partner for the last 25 years of his life was artist Darryl Pottorf, his former assistant.

 In the 1970s he moved into NoHo in Manhattan in New York City.

 Rauschenberg purchased the Beach House, his first property on Captiva Island, on July 26, 1968.
 However, the property did not become his permanent residence until the fall of 1970.

 Rauschenberg died of heart failure on May 12, 2008, on Captiva Island, Florida.